Churning Bank Accounts… What You Need To Know!

 Churning Bank Accounts

-Many people churn credit cards but churning bank accounts is an easy way to make some extra income, mostly from home.
+Many people churn credit cards, but churning bank accounts is also an easy way to make some extra income, mostly from home.
 This guide to churning bank accounts will help you get started.
-The usual steps are; open a bank account fulfill a few requirements, get bonus, close account after 6 months or so, apply again in about a year or when you are eligible again.
+The usual steps are simple: open a bank account, fulfill a few requirements, get the bonus, close the account after six months or so, and then apply again once you become eligible in the future.

-So what stops us from opening every bank account that offers any kind of bonus?
-Well, ChexSystems usually and also the ability to meet requirements.
-Today about 80% of all banks and credit unions in the United States use ChexSystems to verify new accounts and when you read about a bank doing a soft pull, it usually means they’re looking at your ChexSystems Consumer Score.
+So what stops us from opening every bank account that offers a bonus?
+Usually ChexSystems, and sometimes the ability to meet the required activities.
+Today, about 80% of banks and credit unions in the United States use ChexSystems to verify new accounts.
+When you read about a bank doing a soft pull, it usually means they are checking your ChexSystems Consumer Score.

 How to pick your bonuses